-Finding: The Meyers Road Extension Corridor Plan will improve both safety and efficiency of the corridor by addressing the needs of alternative transportation users with paths, sidewalks and bicycle lanes and construction of intersection improvements at the Meyers/OR 213 and Meyers/High School Avenue intersections.
+Finding: Complies as Proposed.
+The Meyers Road Extension Corridor Plan will improve both safety and efficiency of the corridor by addressing the needs of alternative transportation users with paths, sidewalks and bicycle lanes and construction of intersection improvements at the Meyers/OR 213 and Meyers/High School Avenue intersections.